 Since the IT world has been heading more towards agile environments, business users began calling for the immediate availability of integrated data.
 Ralph Kimball brought an easy answer called bottom-up design.

-The idea behind this approach was ‘let’s not bother with the overall normalized enterprise model first and go directly to designing data marts based on the source data!’.
-This brilliant idea decreased the costs required to build centralized data storages, as the data can be incrementally provided to the business.
+The idea behind this approach was along the lines of, ‘let’s not bother with the overall normalized enterprise model first and go directly to designing data marts based on the source data!’.
+This brilliant idea decreased the costs required to build centralized data storages, as the data could be incrementally provided to the business.

-The solution is based on conforming dimensions and facts and the data warehouse bus matrix approach.
-The major disadvantage compared to older approaches is that historical data from areas not covered by actually deployed data marts might be lost because of the source system retention.
+The solution is based on conforming dimensions and the data warehouse bus matrix approach.
+The major disadvantage, in comparison to the older approaches, is that historical data from areas not covered by deployed data marts might be lost because of the source system retention.

-The dawn of big data technologies and virtually unlimited storage enabled the birth of an alternate approach called the data lake.
+The dawn of big data technologies and virtually unlimited storage enabled the birth of an alternate approach: the data lake.

 A data lake stores data in its natural format in a single repository, no matter whether the data is structured (tables, indexed files), semi-structured (XML, JSON, text files) or even unstructured (documents, emails, audio and video clips, photos or document scans).

 A step further along the data storage evolution brings us to an approach that can combine the strongest features of all historical approaches while eliminating the downsides.
-It can be named the central discovery storage and employs a modern document NoSQL database.
+It's named the central discovery storage and employs a modern document NoSQL database.

-Data from source systems is collected and after some optional transformations, is loaded into the document database collections for permanent storage.
-This approach ensures that no historical data is lost while some structure can be introduced using the ETL (extract-transform-load) process.
+Data from source systems is collected and, after some optional transformations, is loaded into the document database collections for permanent storage.
+This approach ensures that no historical data is lost, but ensures some structure can be introduced using the ETL (extract-transform-load) process.

-Additional manual and automated ETL jobs can be used for further data transformations within the permanent storage to extend the structure in the existing document collection, introducing new attributes and creating new document collections.
-This can be done incrementally, as all original and derived data is permanently stored.
+Additional manual and automated ETL jobs can be used for further data transformations within the permanent storage to extend the structure in the existing document collection.
+These can introduce new attributes and create new document collections incrementally, as all original and derived data is permanently stored.